abaer123/gitlab-agent/doc/installation.md

 ### Store the registration token inside the cluster

 Installing the agent requires a secret token to be available in your cluster that the agent has access to.
-This token will be used to register the agent with GitLab.
+The agent will use this token to authenticate with GitLab.

 | Registration token | Kubernetes manifest |
 | -- | -- |